 En español | In most cases, funeral directors can report deaths to the Social Security Administration (SSA) as part of their services; Social Security provides a form for this purpose.
 In addition, vital-statistics offices in most states have implemented Electronic Death Registration, a web-based system that aims to deliver death information to SSA with greater speed and accuracy.

 However, it is ultimately the survivor or survivors’ responsibility to ensure that Social Security is notified of a beneficiary’s death, as soon as possible.
 You can do so by calling Social Security at 800-772-1213 or contacting your local Social Security office.
+[Editor’s note: The Social Security Administration temporarily closed local offices to the public on March 17, 2020, in response to the coronavirus threat.
+Social Security services remain available online and by phone.
+We will update this article when the field offices reopen.]

 A representative payee — a person or organization appointed by Social Security to manage benefit payments for someone no longer able to do so — is also responsible for reporting a beneficiary’s death as part of their larger duty to notify Social Security of any event affecting that person’s payments.